nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Creating Policies

 This section explains the process of adding a `Policy` to the `Policy` list that belongs to an owner which is a `Contact`.
-This is similar to how a `Contact` is created as well with some highlighted differences.
+This is similar to how a `Contact` is created as well with some highlighted differences elaborated below.

 The `AddPolicyCommand` will create a new `Policy` with the specified details and add it to the application.
 This command requires the `Policy`'s details and the `Contact`'s `Index` to specify which `Contact` the policy belongs to.

-The `AddPolicyCommand` implements the `AddPolicyCommand#execute` method, which obtains the `Contact` object, the owner, from the `Model` using the `Index`, creates the policy with the details and the owner, checks for similar policies and if none, updates the `Model`'s `Policy` list.
+The `AddPolicyCommand#execute` method obtains the `Contact` object, the owner, from the `Model` using the `Index` and creates the policy with the details and the owner.
+Then it updates the `Model`'s `UniquePolicyList`.

 The sequence diagram below illustrates how the `AddPolicyCommand` is executed.
 ![](images/AddPolicyParserSequenceDiagram.png)

 **Step 1.** The user enters the command `addpolicy n/critical illness p/30000 4 120 c/10 30 cl/2`

-**Step 2.** User input is passed to `SiasaParser` which creates and calls `AddPolicyCommandParser#parse` with the arguments.
+**Step 2.** User input is passed to `SiasaParser` which creates a `AddPolicyCommandParser` object and calls `AddPolicyCommandParser#parse` with the arguments.
-This creates a new AddPolicyCommand by passing in the `Policy`'s details and owner `Contact`'s `Index`.
+This creates a new `AddPolicyCommand` by passing in the `Policy`'s details and owner `Contact`'s `Index`.

 ![](images/AddPolicyCommandExecuteSequenceDiagram.png)